-You should have read all of chapters 1 and 2.
+You should have read all of chapter 1 and the parts of chapter 2 we've covered up through 10/16.
 Probably the best way to approach reviewing the reading is to skim all of it, paying more attention to topics I covered in class, and (re)read the last (summary) section of each chapter.